In which Riju conspires with a powerful collaborator.

 "I guess you're right, but it probably doesn't hurt to have big numbers to use as variables to plug into your equations.
 If you could access a source of capital that the other traders at your firm couldn't touch, that might help.
-And – just hypothetically speaking – if I had the balls to create an identity from scratch using publicly available records, I might not shy away from taking advantage of the dividends of certain accounts as they transition from one holder to another.
+And if – just hypothetically speaking, of course – I had the balls to create an identity from scratch using publicly available records, I might not shy away from taking advantage of the dividends of certain accounts as they transition from one holder to another.
 When one of my firm's clients dies, or maybe declares bankruptcy.
 For example."

 Ganondorf's grin widened.
 "You most certainly could do that.
 Someone should make that sort of thing illegal.
-It's a shame that no one has, really."
+It's a shame that no one has."